Camp Lejeune Prostate Cancer Lawsuits

 Possible Treatment Plans for Prostate Cancer

-While low-grade prostate cancer may not require immediate treatment but rather active surveillance, if a patient needs treatment, these procedures can include:
+While low-grade prostate cancer may not require immediate treatment other than active surveillance, if a patient needs treatment, these procedures can include:

 • Radiation therapy